Felteng/how-are-your-reactions/README.md

 ## User stories
 - Index / Grid Game
-    - As a new visitng user, I would like to put my continous reactions to the test and see how what highscore I can score.
+    - As a new visitng user, I would like to put my continous reactions to the test and see how what high score I can score.

-    - As a returning user, I would like to test how I compare to my current highscore.
+    - As a returning user, I would like to test how I compare to my current high score.

     - As a group of users visiting, we would like to have fun and compete with each other to see how we stack up.